Understanding Wasps: Types and Behaviors

 Seal Entry Points

 Prevent wasps from accessing your home by sealing small cracks around siding edges and utility entry points.
 Repair damaged window screens promptly.
 Perform these maintenance tasks during late fall (after worker wasps have died off) or early spring (before nests become active).
+In addition to these measures, consider termite prevention tips for east texas to protect your home.
+Regular inspections and treatments can go a long way in safeguarding your property from invasive pests.
+Maintaining a dry environment and removing wood debris near your foundation will further deter termites.

 Use quality caulk or expandable foam sealant to effectively block potential entry routes.
 If wasps have already established residence within walls, avoid sealing the nest inside—the insects will likely find alternative exits, potentially through interior walls or vents.